mckraken/cloudscripts/README.md

 cloudscripts
 ============

-Various scripts to help work with Cloud and the API
+Here are various scripts to help make working with the Cloud and the API a little bit easier.

+Enjoy!